aioqzone/Qzone2TG/README.md

 [简体中文](README.zh-cn.md)

-## Deploy
+## Deployment

 We support and only support docker deployment.
-Currently we have published our pre-built images to [ghcr.io][ghcr].
+Currently we have published our pre-built image to [ghcr.io][ghcr].

 ``` sh